ron-from-nl/TinyPass/README.md

 ### Import / Export

 TinyPass supports CSV Import / Export (with automatic format recognition) and compatible with more than 10 different password managers, including various browsers and other well-known formats.
+The group filter is also useful here, allowing you to export only Secrets being a member of a certain Group for instamce when using Groups as names of people for whom you keep Secrets.

 ### Other